fxlin/p2-concurrency/ssh-proxy.md

    HostName granger1.cs.virginia.edu
    ProxyJump USERNAME@portal.cs.virginia.edu:22
 ```
 With the configuration, your local ssh client knows that when connecting  to host `granger1`, use `portal` as the jump proxy.
-So you can directly connect to `granger1` this on your local machine:
+So you can directly connect to `granger1` from your local machine:
 ```
 $ ssh granger1
 Welcome to Ubuntu 20.04 LTS (GNU/Linux 5.4.0-45-generic x86_64)